NCRB-UNAC Executive Committee

 Nevena Vucetic – Secretary

 After joining the Branch as a volunteer, Nevena fulfilled her wish to find an organization that shares many of her interests related to being a well-rounded global citizen.
 In May 2016 Nevena spent time in Nairobi, Kenya conducting field research on women’s empowerment through microfinance and she spent this past summer in Tamale, Ghana on an internship through Uniterra working with a local NGO.
 With her studies almost completed in International Economics and Development at the University of Ottawa, Nevena hopes that her work with the Branch will allow her to begin a life-long commitment towards making the world a better place for all.

 MEMBERS AT LARGE:

-Georgina has spent most of her career as an advocate and director for various organizations with particular interest in environmental sustainability and human rights, such as serving as Co-Chair, to the Standing Committee on Multiculturalism, Director of Canadian Friends of Haifa University, Trans Lobby Group, Nelson Mandela Children’s Fund (Canada), Ontario Cabinet for the Friends of Canadian Museum for Human Rights, Ontario Chamber of Commerce and as delegate to the first World Forum for Democracy.
-She has been actively involved with UNAC since 2009 and has been a director of the local branch for 5 years.
-Georgina is also currently a Director with the Canadian Organic Growers, International Service / Global Affairs and World Community Service Chair of the Southern Ontario Western New York Rotary International Club, serves as a Climate Leader (Champion) with former US Vice-President Al Gore’s Climate Reality Project and Canada’s new Climate Reality Hub (Ottawa), and has recently joined Women, Peace and Security Network-Canada.
+Georgina has spent most of her career as an advocate and director for various organizations with particular interest in environmental sustainability and human rights.
+She’s served as Co-Chair, to the Standing Committee on Multiculturalism, Director of Canadian Friends of Haifa University, Trans Lobby Group, Nelson Mandela Children’s Fund (Canada), Ontario Cabinet for the Friends of Canadian Museum for Human Rights, Ontario Chamber of Commerce and as delegate to the first World Forum for Democracy.
+She has been actively involved with UNAC since 2009 and has been a director of the local branch for 6 years.
+Georgina is also currently a Director with the Canadian Organic Growers, International Service / Global Affairs and World Community Service Chair of the Southern Ontario Western New York Rotary International Club, serves as a Climate Leader (Champion) with former US Vice-President Al Gore’s Climate Reality Project and member of Canada’s new Climate Reality Hub (Ottawa), and has recently joined Women, Peace and Security Network-Canada.